 From Trailer Parks to Mobile Home Parks

+1953 was a big year for mobile homes.
 At the end of 1953, there were about 12,000 trailer parks in business around the country.
 Florida had around 1,500 parks and those park owners were reporting that 40% of their tenants were living in their homes full-time.
 It’s thought that about 1,000 new parks opened that year.

 The Trailer Coach Manufacturers Association decided to break into two different entities in 1953.
 The builders that would focus on larger units made for full-time living started using the term mobile home and called themselves the Mobile Home Manufacturers Association.
+The builders that decided to stick with smaller units intended for hunting and vacationing would stick with the term trailer.

 That’s how the first name change and industry ‘transition’ occurred.
 The second name change would take place in 1976 when the HUD code took effect.
 They decided they wanted to call the homes manufactured instead of mobile.
 You can read more about that in my article titled No, I Will Not Stop Using the Term Mobile Home.

-Vintage Mobile Home Park Lot Rent Advertisements (1955)
+1955 Mobile Home Park Advertisements

 The images above show pages from a 1955 issue of Trailer Travel Magazine.
 We thought they were interesting and wanted to share them with you.
 There are no rates on many of the ads but the amenities and offerings are neat to read.
 Here are a few of the more interesting ads:

-Alabama: COURT STREET TRAILER PARK
+ALABAMA: COURT STREET TRAILER PARK

-Arizona: LAZY-AS-CAN-B COURT
+ARIZONA: LAZY-AS-CAN-B COURT

 Box 294 Sedona, AZ on beautiful Oak Creek.
 New, Modern, Quiet 110/220 Hookups, no meters, trailer size no object, children and pets welcome.
 Swim, Fish, Hike, Relax.

-California: PENROSE TRAILER PARK
+CALIFORNIA: PENROSE TRAILER PARK

 Largest trailers accommodated.
 Paved streets, patios, lawns, trees.
 Modern laundry, recreation hall.
 Hot and cold water at each space, natural gas.
 Near Lockheed.

-Connecticut: PILOTS POINT TRAILER PARK AND BEACH CLUB
+CONNECTICUT: PILOTS POINT TRAILER PARK AND BEACH CLUB

-Florida: LINGER LONGER RETIREMENT TRAILER PARK
+FLORIDA: LINGER LONGER RETIREMENT TRAILER PARK

-Indiana: TED’S TRAILER TOWN
+INDIANA: TED’S TRAILER TOWN

 Live in our strictly modern park.
 Close to lake, beaches, fast bus, and train service.
 220 spaces.
 Children and adult sections.
 3 minutes to downtown Gary.
 45 minutes to Chicago Loop.
 Trailer Sales….New and Used.
 Pacemaker – Great Lakes – Westwood – Ironwood.
 USED $25.00 down.
 NEW $197.00 down.
 “Every size, every price, for every need.”